Summary

 Now in Bath, Anne finds her father and sister happily situated at a house in Camden Place.
 Although she is very depressed to be there, she finds the welcome from her family unusually warm.
 They are excited to show her all the new furniture and rooms of the house, but they have no inclination to listen to Anne's stories.
 Sir Walter and Elizabeth are quite pleased with the pleasures and accommodations that Bath affords them, and Anne is saddened that her family should be so degraded and not even feel it.

 They tell Anne how happy they are to have renewed their acquaintance with Mr. Elliot.
-He has often been visiting them at Camden Place.
-They have forgiven him for the estrangement and for his choice in marrying his first wife, who was rich, but not well-born.
-Mr. Elliot is now in mourning, his wife having died only six months ago.
+He has often visited them at Camden Place.
+They have forgiven him for the estrangement and for his choice to marry his first wife, who was rich, but not well-born.
+Mr. Elliot is now in mourning; his wife having died only six months ago.
 Anne cannot help but be skeptical as to the reasons for her cousin so suddenly paying respects to his family after so long a separation.
 She guesses that he might be interested in marrying Elizabeth.

 The conversation with Sir Walter and Elizabeth turns to the topic of appearance.
 Sir Walter announces his belief that Bath is filled with plain-looking women.
 He inquires after Mary's appearance.